Julien-Blanc-tgcm/indexed_array/docs/design.md

 The standard library already provides a type to represent such a sequence, it's called `std::integer_sequence`, so we just need to write a specialization for it.
-This is pretty straightforward, but there's a pretty cheap optimization we can do: detect if the sequence is contiguous, and in that case use an interval-like scheme.
+This is pretty straightforward, but there's a pretty cheap optimization we can do: detect if the sequence is contiguous, and in that case use an index\_range-like scheme.

 We thus provide two specializations: